 Recovery rate, commonly used in credit risk management, refers to the amount recovered when a loan defaults.
-In other words, recovery rate is the amount, expressed as a percentage, recovered from a loan that is unable to settle the full outstanding amount.
+In other words, the recovery rate is the amount, expressed as a percentage, recovered from a loan when the borrower is unable to settle the full outstanding amount.
 A higher rate is always desirable.
 Although the rate is typically used for debt defaults, it can also be used for account receivables defaults.

 Formula for Recovery Rate

-- Amount Recovered is the dollar amount that the issuer received over the period of the loan.
+- Amount Recovered is the dollar amount that the issuer receives over the period of the loan.

 - Amount Loaned is the amount that the issuer loaned out.

 When looking at factors that can affect the recovery rate, the most notable factors are poor macroeconomic conditions and business issues.

 Poor macroeconomic conditions significantly affect the recovery rate for loans.
 Rates are typically lower during a severe economic recession.
 During poor macroeconomic conditions, businesses face reduced profitability and a greater risk of defaulting on debt.
 For example, consider the following scenario: